Enoch Turner School

-Enoch Turner Schoolhouse is a historic site and museum owned by the Ontario Heritage Trust.
+Enoch Turner Schoolhouse is a historic site and museum in Toronto, Ontario, Canada.
+It is a former school owned by the Ontario Heritage Trust.
 The school was built in 1848 when it was known as the Ward School.
-The building is located at 106 Trinity Street between King Street East and Eastern Avenue in Toronto, Ontario.
-Canada.
+The building is located at 106 Trinity Street between King Street East and Eastern Avenue.
 It is the oldest school standing in the city.

 History

-The original one-room school was established in 1848 by Enoch Turner (1792-1866), a wealthy brewer and philanthropist, to educate the children in the poor neighbourhood surrounding his brewery.
+The original one-room school was established in 1848 by Enoch Turner (1792–1866), a wealthy brewer and philanthropist, to educate the children in the poor neighbourhood surrounding his brewery.
 Because many of the area's immigrant families were from County Cork in Ireland, the neighbourhood became known as Corktown – a nickname it still carries today.

 Turner supplied the funds to construct the schoolhouse and the land was donated by the adjacent Little Trinity Church.
 In 1849, the school opened with space for 240 pupils and Turner paid for its operation for three years.
 It was the first free school in Toronto.

-Enoch Turner founded his free school following the Common Schools Act of 1846.
+Enoch Turner founded his free school following the Canadian Common Schools Act of 1846.
 After the act was passed, municipalities had the power to raise funds for public education through taxation.
 However, city officials were unwilling to introduce such taxes, and as a result, all schools that benefited from any kind of public support were closed for a year.
 This prompted Turner to establish the school, which was a critical catalyst in the development of a provincially supported free school system.